- (psukhē-LOGIA), THE PODCAST - EXPLORING the science behind why we do what we do

 The term psychology is derived from the Greek, psukhe, meaning "breath, spirit, soul," and logia, meaning the "study of" or "research."

-In more modern times, psychology became increasingly academic, originally defined as "the science of mental life, both of its phenomena and their conditions" by William James in 1890, and then as a science whose "theoretical goal is the prediction and control of behavior" by John Watson in 1913.
+In more modern times, psychology was defined as "the science of mental life, both of its phenomena and their conditions" by William James in 1890, and then as a science whose "theoretical goal is the prediction and control of behavior" by John Watson in 1913.

-The subject itself has long been a topic of fascination, mystery, and study as we strive to understand the causes for our own actions and those of others.
 As the word psychology has evolved, so too has the science supporting it.
-Through observation, psychoanalysis, humanism, behaviorism, and neuroscience, the attempt to untangle the ephemeral web of human motivation has progressed across time, slowly bringing us closer to understanding ourselves.
+Through observation, psychoanalysis, humanism, behaviorism, and neuroscience, the attempt to untangle the ephemeral web of human mental processes and behavior has progressed across time, slowly bringing us closer to understanding ourselves.
+Psychologia is another step in that endeavor.

 Your host, Amaia Perta, has a master's of science in forensic psychology and a B.A. from Bard College.
 She is an adjunct professor at California State University, Los Angeles and is working on her first book.
 Psychologia was born as a culmination of her deep interest in the dark side of psychology and crime, as well as her undergraduate degree in theater and performing arts.